Ross Thomas (actor): Personal life

 Thomas is an extreme sports enthusiast and avid adventure traveller.
 He recently summited Huayna Potossi in Bolivia at 19,974 ft.
 He surfs and snowboards and performed many of his own stunts for his role as an extreme sports professional turned figure skater in ABC Family channel movie The Cutting Edge: Going for the Gold.

-Ross is a team rider and ambassador for Glide SUP.

-Ross is a supporter of tribal peoples rights.
+Ross is a supporter of tribal peoples' rights.
 He has made a short documentary film about the plight of the Harakmbut tribe in the Madre De Dios region of Peru, and has visited Brazil to support the tribes against the Belo Monte Dam.
 Ross has worked with indigenous rights organizations Survival International and Amazon Watch.
 In 2010, Ross spent months in the Southern Peruvian Amazon shooting and producing the documentary Extraction: The Plundering of the Amarakaeri Reserve.
 He also spent time with the Secoya tribe along the Shushufindi and Aguarico River in the Ecuadorian Amazon.
 He is interested in anthropology, ethnobotany and alternative medicine.

 On August 29, 2015, Thomas married Jolene Rust.
 They have two sons.